apereo/apereo.github.io/_posts/cas/2016-10-01-cas5rc3-release.md

 # How can you help?

+Do NOT wait for the final GA release to begin your deployment.
+If you do discover a problem after the GA is out, it may be a while for you to receive the next upgrade with the fix in place.
+Now is the best time to start trying out the release candidates and report back findings.
+The software is only as stable and bug-free as it is reported back community members!

 - Start your early [CAS 5 deployment](https://github.com/apereo/cas-overlay-template/tree/5.0) today.
 Try out features and [share feedback](https://apereo.github.io/cas/Mailing-Lists.html).
 - Better yet, [contribute patches](https://apereo.github.io/cas/developer/Contributor-Guidelines.html).
 - Review and suggest documentation improvements.
 - Review the release schedule and make sure you report your desired feature requests on the project's issue tracker.

 # Das Ende